piyushjo/demo-quiz-app/README.md

 ###Distribute
 Distribute service is wired up with Build to send a notification to testers every time a code checkin happens and a build is successfully generated.

-Bukd, Test & Distribute services constitute the Mobile DevOps cycle of continuous integration and distribution.
+Build, Test & Distribute services constitute the Mobile DevOps cycle of continuous integration and distribution.

 ***Note - All trademarks and registered trademarks used in this logo quiz are the property of their respective owners.***